gucx13/Ds_analysis/README.md

 * data
 	*Ap
 	- ApUpcharm2013.root
-	  raw data.calculate the invariant mass of KKPI(t3),LcPKPi(t5)
+	  raw data.calculate the invariant mass of KKPI(t3),LcPKPi(t5).
 	- ApDowncharm2013.root
-	  same as up
+	  same as up.
 	- CopyTree.C
-	  selection about pseudorapidity and momentum cut && track cut && pid cut && Ds cut
+	  selection about pseudorapidity and momentum cut && track cut && pid cut && Ds cut.
 	- CalLogChi2.C
-	  create a new branch IPCHI2
+	  create a new branch IPCHI2.
 	*pA
 	 same as Ap
 	*tuple_D2KKP_Lc2PKPi
 	 DaVinci.py && JS_pAcharm.py are DaVinci script.

-* MC
+* MC(unfinished)
 	*Geo_Ds
-	 Produce GenDsMC.root for acceptance study
+	 Produce GenDsMC.root for acceptance study.

 * AccpEff
 	-AddMCBtag.py
-	 use GenDsMC.root to add a new branch FROMB tag, we only care prompt event -GetEff.py
+	 use GenDsMC.root to add a new branch FROMB tag,produce GenDsMCBtag.root we only care prompt event.
+	-GetEff.py
-	 use y && pt divide bins and FROMB cut && GEO cut calculate Eff (the y is in pPa center frame)
+	 use y && pt divide bins and FROMB cut && GEO cut calculate Eff (the y is in pPa center frame).

 * TruthMateff
 	-CopyTree.C
-	 use /MC/Full_Ds/tuple_for_truth_matching/
+	 use /MC/Full_Ds/tuple_for_truth_matching/ tuples and the selections are same with the data.For matched candidate.
+	-CopyTreeGhost.C
+	 same as CopyTree.C but for unmatched candidate.
+	-FitMassGhost.C
+	 Find how much signal in ghost, fit with CBS and poly.
+	-FitMassMatch.C
+	 find how much signal in ghost, fit with CBS and poly.
+	-ana_matching.py
+         without fit using sideband,divide bins for y && pT.
+It is nonsense because of the limitation of statistic.

+* SelEff
+	-CopyTree.C
+	 use /MC/Full_Ds/tuple/ tuples to produce NoPIDCut.root with Truthmatch cut.
+	-AddBtag.py
+	 add 'FromB' tag to NoPIDCut.root, generate NoPIDCutBtag.root.
+	-CalLogChi2.C
+	 add LogIPchi2 to NoPIDCutBtag.root, generate NoPIDCutBtag_logipchi2.root
+	-CopyTreeMC.C
+	 copy out MCDecayTree from Full MC dst, generate MC.root -AddMCBtag.py
+	 add 'FromB' tag to MC.root, generate MCBtag.root -GetEfforg.py
+	 read in MC.root and NoPIDCutBtag_logipchi2.root, apply correction to single track efficiency 'ratio2012S20.root', get the reconstruction & selection efficiecy &&Scaled eff(nTrack,nVeloCluster,nTstationCluster), save to AllEff.root, note that the efficiency here doesn't consider the occupancy effect
+	-GetEff.py
+	 similar to GetEfforg.py, added some varialbes to determine some parameters used in RefEff -PrintEff.py
+	 print out the sel eff to txt tables in ./Results/ for totEff/

 * Question
+	-why the truthmatch eff use diff tuple with the other eff?
+	-why the truthmatch eff don't divide B&F y&pT?(statistic)